The Magnet (film)

-The Magnet is a 1950 British comedy film featuring Stephen Murray, Kay Walsh and in his first starring role James Fox (then billed as William Fox).
-The story involves a young Wallasey boy, Johnny Brent (Fox), who obtains the eponymous magnet by deception, leading to much confusion.
+The Magnet is a 1950 British comedy film directed by Charles Frend and starring Stephen Murray, Kay Walsh, and in his first starring role James Fox (billed as William Fox).
+It was written by T. E. B. Clarke.
+A young Wallasey boy obtains a magnet by deception, leading to much confusion.
 When he is acclaimed as a hero, he is shamed by his own sense of guilt.

 Plot

-Eleven year old Johnny Brent (Fox) is home from school during a scarlet fever outbreak, but not making much attempt to stay isolated.
+Eleven year old Johnny Brent is home from school during a scarlet fever outbreak, but not making much attempt to stay isolated.
 He lives in New Brighton on the North West coast.
 After watching his father board the ferry to his work as a psychologist in Liverpool, he spends the rest of the morning playing on the beach.